 Should have, would have, could have.

 Over the next several weeks, I plan to use the writing challenge judging criteria as an outline for my lessons.
 Even if you plan to branch out from the writing challenge, or you do most of your writing elsewhere, these are excellent criteria for almost any genre or length of writing.
 Learning to write to these criteria should definitely improve your overall writing skills.

 Here’s the first one (which might take two weeks to cover): How well did this entry fit the topic?

+1. Understand the topic.
 Many weeks this is not a problem, as the topics are fairly straightforward.
 But there have been weeks when the topic was unfamiliar to some people (Australia, A Stitch in Time Saves Nine, Science Fiction…).
 If this is the case—before you start writing, do a little bit of research.
 You might also check the Writing Challenge forum, as there is often a thread with clarification of the trickier topics.